khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/response-model.md

     {!> ../../../docs_src/response_model/tutorial001_01.py!}
     ```

-FastAPI will use this return type to:
+ReadyAPI will use this return type to:

 * **Validate** the returned data.
     * If the data is invalid (e.g. you are missing a field), it means that *your* app code is broken, not returning what it should, and it will return a server error instead of returning incorrect data.
 This way you and your clients can be certain that they will receive the data and the data shape expected.